ldci/redCV/README.md

 ### This library needs View

 For Windows and macOS.
+Due to the excellent work of Regis
-Available for Linux ASAP.
+Available for Linux now with GTK backend.

 ### You need the lastest Red master version.

-Developped under macOS 10.12
+Developped under macOS 10.14

 Tested with macOS, Windows XP and Windows 10.